Table of Contents

 You can ask to see dentist CVs and check whether the clinic has a licence to treat dental tourists and carry out cosmetic work.
 It's also wise to check patient reviews.
 Clinic websites typically sell the benefits and gloss over any disadvantages, so ensure you check independent sources.

-5 Ways of paying for cosmetic dental work in the UK
+5 ways of paying for cosmetic dental work in the UK

 If you're considering Turkey teeth because it's cheaper than dental treatment in the UK, remember there are several ways to fund your treatment.